Webinar - Indigenous peoples: Get your benefits and credits

 Canada child benefit

-Diandra: Let’s begin with the Canada child benefit, or CCB for short.
+Erin: Let’s begin with the Canada child benefit, or CCB for short.

+The CCB is a tax-free monthly payment made to the primary caregiver to help with the cost of raising children under 18.
 The primary caregiver is the person who is primarily responsible for the care and upbringing of the child and who should apply for the CCB.

-A primary caregiver can be the child’s mother, father, grandparent, another family member, or someone else who is responsible for their care and upbringing.
+A primary caregiver can be the child’s mother, father, grandparent, another family member or someone else who is responsible for their care and upbringing.

-Applying for the CCB will also register the child for any related federal, provincial, or territorial programs.
+Applying for the CCB will also register the child for any related federal, provincial or territorial programs.

 Are you eligible for the Canada child benefit?

-- You must live with the child, and the child must be under 18 years of age.
+- You must live with the child and the child must be under 18.

 - You must be primarily responsible for the care and upbringing of the child.